 4. Improved Time Tracking and Billing

 The hospitality industry and its workers are usually busiest during what are considered ‘anti-social hours’, i.e. outside of the standard 9-5 realm.
-Shifts can start and end at completely different times depending on the employee, making it difficult to monitor punctuality and shift fulfilment.
+Shifts can start and end at different times for each employee, making it challenging to track punctuality and shift fulfillment.
+This variation can complicate efforts to ensure smooth operations and effective workforce management.

 Time tracking software can help businesses keep track of employee hours, overtime and other time-related expenses.
 Managers can easily tell which employees have fulfilled their working shifts and compare this to the expected amount.
 In doing so, you can cut costs by identifying and combating ‘time theft’, i.e. when employees are paid for hours they didn’t work.